How does PREVYMIS work?

-PREVYMIS comes as a tablet or can be given by your doctor through an IV line (intravenously).
+PREVYMIS comes as a tablet or can be given by your healthcare provider through an IV line (intravenously).

 If you take PREVYMIS tablets:

-• Take PREVYMIS exactly as your doctor tells you to take it.
-Do not stop taking PREVYMIS without talking to your doctor first.
+• Take PREVYMIS exactly as your healthcare provider tells you to take it.
+Do not stop taking PREVYMIS without talking to your healthcare provider first.

 • Take 1 PREVYMIS tablet 1 time each day.